 The doctor will periodically provide the employee with Work Status Reports (DWC-73) that indicate the employee’s work status and return-to-work date.
 Depending on the Work Status Report, take one of the following steps:

 - If the doctor releases the employee to return with restrictions, evaluate the restrictions in an attempt to identify a modified-duty assignment, draft a bona fide offer letter, and provide a copy to the employee for signature.
-Notify your HR Benefits representative with the return-to-work date, or complete a Supplemental Report of Injury (SR6) form if you have iCE access.
+Notify your HR Benefits Specialist with the return-to-work date, or complete a Supplemental Report of Injury (DWC-6) form if you have iCE access.

 - If the doctor has not issued a Work Status Report, the employee must remain off-duty.
-Continue to monitor leave balances, and tell the employee that in order for him or her to return to work, the treating doctor must issue a Work Status Report (DWC-73) listing the anticipated length of disability and/or restrictions.
+Continue to monitor time off balances, and tell the employee that in order for them to return to work, the treating doctor must issue a Work Status Report (DWC-73) listing the anticipated length of disability and/or restrictions.

 Based on the Work Status Report (DWC-73), your department must identify a modified-duty assignment and notify the employee of the expected return-to-work date via a modified-duty offer letter.
 The employee must return to work upon receiving notification from your department, and failure to return to work when notified could place the employee's job in jeopardy.